-Having control over the above is especially useful for a multilingual help center as you can choose which keywords you want to highlight for better ranking across languages.
-Look out for tools that offer as much freedom as possible for you to customize your platform.
+Having control over the above is especially useful for a multilingual help centre as you can choose which keywords you want to highlight for better ranking across languages.
+Look out for tools that offer as much freedom as possible for you to customise your platform.

 Push Traffic to Important or Less Frequently Visited Pages